-Currently, all kids sleeping bags are made from synthetic insulation, which is warm when wet and less expensive.
+Currently, all the best kids 3-season sleeping bags are made from synthetic insulation, which is warm when wet and less expensive.
 But it’s also somewhat heavier and bulkier.
-Most kids bags are rated between 15 and 40 degrees, which means that, so long you don’t go camping in the middle of winter, you should be good.
+Most kids 3-season sleeping bags are rated between 15 and 40 degrees, which means that, so long you don’t go camping in the middle of winter, you should be good.

-That said, we sifted through the best bags on the market and narrowed it down to five favorites ⏤ all of which are well suited for a range of outdoor activities from car camping, to backpacking, to a Saturday night stargazing in the backyard.
+That said, we sifted through the best 3-season sleeping bags for kids on the market and narrowed it down to five favorites ⏤ all of which are well suited for a range of outdoor activities from car camping, to backpacking, to a Saturday night stargazing in the backyard.

 Big Agnes Wolverine 15